 What Is The Difference Between Fresh Sawn And Reclaimed Wood?

 Fresh sawn timbers are produced from living trees.
 These newly harvested trees are taken to mills for processing.
-They can be used green, air-dried or kiln dried.
+They can be used green, air-dried, or kiln-dried.

 Reclaimed wood was cut many years ago and has dried and stabilized over time.
 This wood will have minimum checking or twisting if it is used in new construction.

 When selecting the wood for your timber frame home, you should research which woods are available locally and select a species that is harvested in a sustainably responsible manner.
 This not only saves you money, but it is an ecologically sound choice as well.
-Several different woods will probably be used in the construction of your home, as different wood characteristics are required for various components of the structure.
+Several different kinds of wood will probably be used in the construction of your home, as different wood characteristics are required for various components of the structure.